brownieboy/react-bootstrap-slider/README.md

 #####Change and Input events don't work correctly on IE 10 & 11
 Apparently, the initial spec for the HTML5 range input element was defined rather vaguely.
 In particular, it wasn't clear that the it's actually the Input event ('onInput' in ReactJS) that coders should look at to see if the user has moved the slider.
-Whereas the Change event ('onChange' in ReactJS) is to be triggered when the user has actually *comitted* their change - i.e they've let go of the slider.
+Whereas the Change event ('onChange' in ReactJS) is to be triggered only when the user has actually *comitted* their change - i.e they've let go of the slider.
 The Impressive Webs site has [a more detailed explanation of how the range slider events work](http://www.impressivewebs.com/onchange-vs-oninput-for-range-sliders/).

 In my testing with ReactJS, the two events work in the same way: they both fire when the user moves the slider, and not when (s)he's let go of it.
 Except for IE, which as ever, goes its own way.